Seattle Aerospace Short Course - Course Listings

 Instructor: Dennis C. Philpot

-This course is designed for the practicing engineer who has an interest in the various aspects of stress analysis in aerospace structural-mechanical design and would like to enhance his or her expertise in this important field.
-The approach taken in this course is to start with a strong theoretical foundation and then build upon that foundation with practical applications that can be immediately put into practice in the workplace.
-In this manner, both the theory and practice of classical "hand" analysis techniques are presented as well as the more modern (numerical/computational) methods used in the industry.
-The subject-matter difficulty level is intermediate.
+This course is designed to provide participants with strong theoretical and practical knowledge of the methodologies for performing rigid body and modal-based dynamics analysis on a wide range of structural and mechanical systems.
+The course builds upon the theoretical foundation with practical applications that can be immediately put into practice in the workplace.
+Both the theory and practice of classical "hand" analysis techniques are presented, along with the more modern (numerical/computational) methods used in the industry.
+The subject matter difficulty level is intermediate.

 Earn 31.5 classroom hours and 3.15 CEUs.